-To help make the process as easy as possible for your students for this year's 2021 application cycle and for the 2022 application cycle, we have highlighted a few key dates below for you to look out for over the coming months.
+To help make the process as easy as possible for your students for the 2022 application cycle, we have highlighted a few key dates below for you to look out for over the coming months.
 We have also included some helpful definitions of common University application terms, which we hope you will find useful.

 All of the latest updates to UCAS application deadlines can be found on the UCAS website - we advise keeping a close eye on this webpage over the next few months to ensure you don't miss any changes.

 May 2021 - UCAS Undergraduate Apply Opens

 From May, students are welcome to register and begin their application but they won’t be able to submit it until September.

 From September, applicants are welcome to submit their completed undergraduate applications on UCAS.

 January is the equal consideration deadline for most university applications via UCAS.
 Please note that Medicine and Dentistry applicants have an earlier deadline.